right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 Best Practices for Using Closed-ended Questions

-When it comes to using closed-ended questions in surveys or feedback forms, there are several best practices to keep in mind.
+When it comes to using closed-ended questions in surveys or feedback forms, there are some best practices to keep in mind.
 These practices will help you maximize the effectiveness of your closed-ended questions and ensure that you gather accurate and valuable data from your respondents.

 Here are the best practices for collecting quantifiable data using a close-ended question in your survey.